Dealing with a lack of confidence in a coachee

-From time to time, we all face situations in which we feel a lack of confidence in our ability to do something well, a sense that we will show up badly, or in some way tarnish our image or reputation.
+From time to time we all face situations in which we feel a lack of confidence in our ability to do something well, a sense that we will show up badly, or in some way tarnish our image or reputation.
 We might feel embarrassed or shy, unclear of our objectives, have a sense of being less worthy or deserving than others, and be unable to truly enjoy life to the full.

 Lack of confidence arises from a lack of self-esteem or self-regard.
 Individuals with low self-esteem often attribute their successes to luck, or they will downplay their achievements by discounting them as being easy to achieve or not important or impactful.
-Such individuals may feel like a fake and feel that it’s only by luck that their inadequacies and incompetence have not yet been discovered, leading to a fear that they may be ‘found out’.
+Such individuals may feel like a fake, and feel that it’s only by luck that their inadequacies and incompetence have not yet been discovered, leading to a fear that they may be ‘found out’.
 This sense of inadequacy and lack of ability to internalise their true accomplishments is often called impostor syndrome.

-That which is beneath
+Level One – that which is beneath

-That which is behind
+Level Two – that which is behind

-That which is before
+Level Three – that which is before

 As the coachee begins to appreciate the drivers lying behind their lack of self-confidence, the coach can help them work on strategies that will build their esteem and enact behavioural change to allow the coachee to show up more confidently in specific situations.

 This is the new ‘face’ that the coachee will be showing before the world.
-At this level, the coach may suggest daily practices, exercises, or role play as ways of embedding new behaviours.
-The required commitment from the coachee would be to take more risks (involving potential ‘exposure’ or embarrassment) in order to develop resilience, and this will require a balance of appropriate challenge and support from the coach
+At this level, the coach may suggest daily practices, exercises or role play as ways of embedding new behaviours.
+The required commitment from the coachee would be to take more risks (involving potential ‘exposure’ or embarrassment) in order to develop resilience, and this will require a balance of appropriate challenge and support from the coach.

 Self-Confidence Review

 This simple coaching approach can be initially a written exercise, followed by a coaching conversation.
-Ask the coachee to complete a brief questionnaire comprising such questions as:

 - What does self-confidence mean to you?